-- Demonstrate a strong grounding in the fundamentals including the ability to formulate and solve engineering problems by applying the principles of mathematics, science and electrical & computer engineering.
+- A strong grounding in the fundamentals including the ability to formulate and solve engineering problems by applying the principles of mathematics, science and electrical & computer engineering.

-- Analyze and synthesize engineering problems including design and conduct experiments, use standard test equipment and interpret experimental data.
+- Ability to analyze and synthesize engineering problems including design and conduct experiments, use standard test equipment and interpret experimental data.

-- Design reliable systems, devices or processes from initial specifications to a deliverable system.
+- Ability to design reliable systems, devices or processes from initial specifications to a deliverable system.

-- Communicate effectively in both verbal and written forms.
+- Ability to work in a multidisciplinary team environment.
+Ability to communicate effectively in both verbal and written forms.

-- Appreciate the complexities of professional environments, including taking responsibility for oneself, working effectively and professionally as a team member, and being mindful of ethical, economic, and contemporary concerns.
+- Ability to appreciate the complexities of professional environments, including taking responsibility for oneself, working effectively and professionally as a team member, and being mindful of ethical, economic, and contemporary concerns.

-- Demonstrate competence in taking the initiative for one's own professional development and recognition of the need and ability in engaging in post graduate education and lifelong continual learning.
+- Competence in taking the initiative for one's own professional development and recognition of the need and ability in engaging in post graduate education and lifelong continual learning.